-Under-fuelling can be the most depressing experience you can have on the bike as your usual form disappears without a trace and every hill, every tiny incline becomes an impossible ask.
+Under-fuelling can be the most depressing experience you can have on the bike as your usual form disappears without a trace and every hill.
+Every tiny incline becomes an impossible ask.
 Muscles and willpower require fuel to perform and without them your body will slowly shut down and prevent any dreams you might have had of cycling glory.
 This week we provide some help with our cycling nutrition guide.

 Nutrition and fuel are not just essential come race day, you need to consider how you manage your nutritional needs for training all year round.
 In winter with long nights and short days eating can become a challenge to squeeze it in around busy lifestyles with a late raid of the fridge all you have time for.
 Loading the body with fats and at the worst possible time before you head for bed.